Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Proofs in Section

 where $C = 6 (1 + 3L_\phi) / m_2[k_0]$ is a constant depending on $k_0$ and $\phi$, and

 \end{lemma} Here, $a[k_0], a_0[k_0], a_1[k_0]$ are fixed positive constants determined by $k_0$, see the comments beneath Assumption \ref{assump:k0-smooth}.

 \begin{remark}[Extension to $x=x_i$] The bound \eqref{eq:lemma-step1-diff} holds at $x = x_i$ for any $x_i$ in $X$, because Lemma \ref{lemma:step1-diff} is a deterministic statement that holds under any realization of the data randomness.
 Based on Lemma \ref{lemma:step1-diff}, Proposition \ref{prop:step1-diff} is proved by bounding the r.h.s of \eqref{eq:lemma-step1-diff} using a concentration argument because it is an independent summation (it only involves $\bar{\rho}_{r_k}$ inside $\phi$).
-In the case of $x = x_i$, the replacement error bound in Proposition \ref{prop:step1-diff} also holds because one can condition on $x_i$ and apply concentration argument to the summation in \eqref{eq:lemma-step1-diff}, which is a conditional independent sum over $j$ (the term $j=i$ does not contribute to the summation).
-To prove the slow-rate cases, a similar deterministic statement will be derived in Lemma \ref{lemma:step1-other-cases} towards the proof of Proposition \ref{prop:step1-other-cases}. \end{remark}
+In the case of $x = x_i$, the replacement error bound in Proposition \ref{prop:step1-diff} also holds because one can condition on $x_i$ and apply concentration argument to the summation in \eqref{eq:lemma-step1-diff}, which is a conditional independent sum over $j$ (the term $j=i$ does not contribute to the summation). \end{remark}

 We claim that when $N$ is sufficiently large, whose threshold depends on $(\sM, p, k_0, \phi)$, for any $r \in [0, \tilde{r}_0]$ and any $x \in \sM$, w.p. $\ge 1-2N^{-10}$,

 Here, the threshold for $N$ and the constant in the big-$O$ notation are uniform for both $r$ and $x$.